 You may also need a certified copy for a job interview or court date.
 This list of state resources for purchasing a Motor Vehicle Report can help you with that, too.
 You’ll probably need a certified version.
 If you plan on sharing the file with another party, check first to see whether they will only accept a certified version.

-Here’s a direct link to the form, which you can print out, fill out, and mail in along with a check for $5.75.
+On the state's DMV website, you can print out, fill out, and mail in along with a check for $5.75.
 You can also visit any local DMV office and purchase the form in person.

 Alaska: $10 through the mail

-Here's a direct link to the form, which you can print out, fill out, and send through the mail along with a $10 check.
+On the website, you can print out, fill out, and send through the mail along with a $10 check.
 You can also visit any local DMV office and purchase the form in person.

 Arizona: $3 online